mrquincle/mrquincle.github.io/source/_posts/2018-09-20-attend-infer-repeat.markdown

 ---

-A long, long time ago - namely, in terms of these fast moving times of advances in deep learning - two years (2016), there was once a paper studying how we can learn neural networks to count.
+A long, long time ago - namely, in terms of these fast moving times of advances in deep learning - two years (2016), there was once a paper studying how we can teach neural networks to count.

 # Attend, infer, repeat